Is there such a thing as adrenal fatigue?

-Adrenal fatigue is a term applied to a collection of nonspecific symptoms, such as body aches, fatigue, nervousness, sleep disturbances and digestive problems.
-The term often shows up in popular health books and on alternative medicine websites, but it isn't an accepted medical diagnosis.
+Adrenal fatigue isn't an accepted medical diagnosis.
+It is a lay term applied to a collection of nonspecific symptoms, such as body aches, fatigue, nervousness, sleep disturbances and digestive problems.

 Your adrenal glands produce a variety of hormones that are essential to life.
-The medical term adrenal insufficiency, or Addison's disease, refers to inadequate production of one or more of these hormones as a result of an underlying disease.
+The medical term "adrenal insufficiency" refers to inadequate production of one or more of these hormones as a result of an underlying disease or surgery.

-Signs and symptoms of adrenal insufficiency include:
+Signs and symptoms of adrenal insufficiency may include: